Okay, everybody is talking about how manual lenses work so well on the Sony a7 series but how does it actually work? And which results can I expect?

 - At f/1.4 and wider older manual lenses are definied by lower contrast, mediocre sharpness and somewhat busy bokeh.
 Recently released modern lenses like the GM 1.4/85 or Zeiss 1.4/50 show a much stronger performance but they also cost a lot.

 - Zooms have improved a lot over the last three decades and most of the older ones aren’t very good.
 But there are a few notable exceptions.
 My Minolta 3.5/35-70 for example is sharper across the frame than the Zeiss 4/24-70.
 The Zeiss has higher contrast though.

-Now I think that nice character in a lens is usually more important than sharpness and here the old lenses offer even more, they often have nicer bokeh than modern lenses.
-And lower contrast and under corrected aberrations create a certain look at wider apertures which I like a lot.
+Now I think that nice character in a lens is usually more important than its sharpness and here the old lenses offer even more, they often have nicer bokeh than modern lenses.
+And lower contrast and under corrected aberrations create a certain look at wider apertures which I like a lot, here are some examples:

-For more images visit you can visit my flickr stream.
-I use nothing but manual lenses at the moment.
+For more images visit my flickr stream.
+I use mostly manual lenses.

 Are they as good as the native E-mount lenses by Sony?

 The short answer: It depends on the lens and what you are looking for.